graphopedia-xyz/graphopedia/ishikawa-diagram/index.md

 Before Ishikawa, the basic concept was already in use in the 1920s.
 Mazda Motors used an Ishikawa diagram in the development of the Miata (MX5) sports car.

-The Ishikawa diagram is widey used within the manufacturing quality control field to map causes of manufacturing defects related to human error, machine malfunction, material defects, and process failures. [^luca]  The Ishikawa diagram is used in the medical field for diagramming causes that lead to a medical condition. [^wong]
+The Ishikawa diagram is widely used in the manufacturing quality control field to map causes of manufacturing defects related to human error, machine malfunction, material defects, and process failures. [^luca]  The Ishikawa diagram is used in the medical field for diagramming causes that lead to a medical condition. [^wong]

 The limitation of Ishikawa diagrams may be in their ability to show complexity.
-Researchers who translated an epidemological study findings into an Ishikawa diagram found that student understood tables of findings better than Ishikawa diagrams. [^gartlehner]
+Researchers who translated an epidemiological study findings into an Ishikawa diagram found that student understood tables of findings better than Ishikawa diagrams. [^gartlehner]